Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 ## Exploitation

+Exploitation is a multi-step process.
+You must:

+  1. Identify vulnerabilities. using `searchsploit`

+  2. Identify specific exploits that correspond to that vulnerability.
+Done with `searchsploit`

+  3. Prepare and test the exploit payload.

 - Initial scan can lead to identification of open ports and then it also determins which OS versions are available or which services are being run, in particular file sharing, server applications etc. Then once this information is available I can use search sploit to search for vulnerabilities to exploit.

 **Search Sploit** This is outside metasploit